Things to do in Edinburgh

 Morning in Edinburgh

 If you set off nice and early, you can enjoy a morning coffee in Edinburgh’s Old Town.
-This is the oldest part of the city, with many ancient buildings including the world-famous Edinburgh Castle.
+This is the oldest part of the city, with many ancient buildings.
+Including Edinburgh Castle and Holyrood Palace at either end of the Royal Mile.
 Take it all in and buy yourself a coffee from one of the many vendors in the city.
 Then enjoy a seat in Princes Street Gardens.
 Here you can catch a wonderful view of the castle, as well as be moments away from Edinburgh’s main shopping area.

 In Edinburgh, you can shop in the likes of John Lewis, Jenners and Harvey Nichols.
 Edinburgh also has plenty of small, quirky independent shops worth a visit too.
 These include ANTA for Scottish apparel, I.J Mellis Cheesemonger for outstanding artisan cheese, and Mr. Woods Fossils for a step back in time and own some dinosaur pre-history.
 Once your shopping is done, be sure to visit Mary’s Milk Bar for exquisite ice cream!